Multimodal mobility dashboard - Tri-Cities region

 Region executive summary

-- In 2021, the average daily person miles traveled increased from 2020 due to the recovery of traffic volume across the region.
-Along with the recovery of traffic volume was an increase in delay for 2021
+- In 2022, the average daily person miles traveled as well as delay increased from 2021 by 2.1% and 47.4%, respectively, due to the continued recovery of traffic volume across the state in the wake of COVID-19

 Source: WSDOT Transportation Safety and Systems Analysis Division and WSDOT TRACFLOW (https://tracflow.wsdot.wa.gov/)